-The Maillard reaction is a cooking process that can result in the formation of acrylamide, a substance that is both carcinogenic and neurotoxic.
+The Heat-generated Food Toxicants (HEATOX) Project was a multidisciplinary research project sponsored by the European Commission that ran from late 2003 to early 2007.
+It determined that the evidence of acrylamide being a cancer risk for humans has been reinforced and that "compared with several controlled dietary carcinogens, the exposure to acrylamide poses a higher projected risk to European consumers.
+HEATOX also aimed to advise customers on how to reduce their acrylamide consumption, notably pointing out that home-cooked food contributes significantly less to total acrylamide levels than industrially produced food, and that avoiding overcooking is one of the greatest methods to prevent exposure at home.
+The Maillard reaction is the overcooking process that can result in the formation of acrylamide, a substance that is both carcinogenic and neurotoxic.
 Acrylamide can be created when meals that are heavy in carbohydrates are cooked at a high temperature.
 As a byproduct of the Maillard reaction, acrylamide may be found in foods that are rich in carbohydrates.
 The Maillard process is triggered whenever carbohydrates and amino acids are brought together.
 This is the primary pathway by which acrylamide can be produced [1].
 On the other hand, acrylamide may be made from other carbonyl compounds [2].

 On the other hand, acrylamide may be produced from a variety of other carbonyl compounds [2].
 Cattle and fish both perished in Sweden and Norway as a direct result of acrylamide contamination in streams in the surrounding area.
 In the manufacturing of adhesives, plastics, and printed materials, as well as for the treatment of drinking water the most common application for acrylamide is in the formation of polyacrylamide, abbreviated as PAM.
 As of the year 2005, commercial polyacrylamides are frequently tainted by the poisonous monomer of acrylamide, a situation that has had a substantial impact on our food supply chain as a direct result of the widespread use of these substances.
 The Roundup herbicide, which pollutes agricultural land with acrylamides, includes polyacrylamide in a concentration of thirty percent.
-Acylamide must be remediated by a biological process in order to address this problem, which must be addressed in order to be resolved [3].
+Acrylamide must be remediated by a biological process in order to address this problem, which must be addressed in order to be resolved [3].